 The year 2012 was a successful and memorable year for the Gamma Upsilon chapter at UBC.
-We were delighted to receive multiple awards at Convention, such as runner up for our excellence in Standards; runner up for the Philanthropy Award, runner up for Reading is Fundamental, as well as receiving the Legacy Award.
+We were delighted to receive multiple awards at the Kappa Kappa Gamma Convention, such as runner up for our excellence in Standards; runner up for the Philanthropy Award, runner up for Reading is Fundamental, as well as receiving the Legacy Award.

-In 2013, our Philanthropy Week was a great success thanks to the hard work and commitment of the women in our chapter.
+In 2013, our Philanthropy was a great success thanks to the hard work and commitment of the women in our chapter.
 Our annual Desserts-For-A-Cure was extremely popular, featuring all-you-can-eat desserts for a $5 donation to the Canadian Breast Cancer Foundation.
 In addition, we raised money by selling candy and flower grams which were distributed in time for Valentine's Day.
-It was wonderful to experience such support from fellow Greek members and it allowed to raise around $1,500 for the Canadian Breast Cancer Foundation.
-On a weekly basis Gamma Upsilon members volunteered at First Baptist Church, where we participate in soup kitchen.
+We introduced another weekly philanthropy at the First Baptist Church, where we participate in soup kitchen every Tuesday.

-Not only is the campus’ Greek life thriving, but extra curricular involvement at UBC outside of the Greek life is at an all time high.
+Not only is the UBC’s Greek life thriving, but extra curricular involvement at UBC outside of the Greek life is at an all time high.
 With UBC Sororities at the forefront of involvement of the Alma Mater Society’s 370 recognized clubs, it is a wonderful time to be in the Greek system.
-Kappa Kappa Gamma hosts the most diverse group of members of any Greek organization at UBC.
-With members from various parts of the world such as the USA, Great Britain, and Thailand, our members are very well rounded.
-The bonds of sisterhood created still prove to be stronger than ever as sisters frequently make plans to visit our sisters from abroad.
+Kappa Kappa Gamma hosts one of the most diverse group of members of any Greek organization at UBC, with members from all over the world .
+The bonds of sisterhood created still prove to be stronger than ever as sisters.